 Kaunch beej is full of nutrient content, providing the seed with health benefits.
 These nuts have a detailed account of their nutritional value.

 Kaunch beej is taken for its myriad health benefits, including neurological, sexual, and physical health.
-Here are a few of the most important ones:
+Based on traditional texts and preliminary modern research, here are a few of the most important ones:

 Traditionally, kaunch beej is used with the belief that it would grant sexual health and potency.
 As kaunch beej contains compounds that increase dopamine, mood, desire, and sexual activity, it is called an aphrodisiac.
 Some other benefits are as follows: